 Decks Vs. Patios

-While decks are often elevated structures made from wood or composite materials, patios are routinely installed at a ground level.
+While decks are often elevated structures made from wood or composite materials, patios, on the other hand, are routinely installed at a ground level.

 Patio Pricing Information – Part 1